-Adjust the shelves to match the way you use your refrigerator.
+Shelves can be adjusted to match the way you use your refrigerator.
 Glass shelves are strong enough to hold bottles, milk and other heavy food items.

 To remove glass shelves:

 - 1. Remove items from shelf. - 2.
 Slide shelf out with an even, constant pull. - 3.
 Lift front and slide the rest of the way out.